Conformally equivariant quantization for spinning particles: Invariant Differential Operators on the Supercotangent Bundle

-where $2r+2g+2l+\a+\b+\gamma+\g'-\b'-\a'-2t=0$ and the exponents of odd operators are equal to $0$ or $1$, since they have null square.
-From the table \eqref{tableInv} we deduce that the fiberwise $G$-invariant operators are of the same form but do not involve any of the $5$ operators in \eqref{EqInvIsoH}.
-In fact, they exhaust all the $G$-invariant differential operators on $\cM$.
-The proof is similar to the one concerning differential operators acting on contravariant symmetric tensors $\Ga(\cS T\bbR^n)$, provided in \cite[Lemma 3.3]{DEO04}.
-Therefore, we get the following result. \begin{prop} The algebra of conformal invariants $\D^{\d,\d}(\cM)^G$ is generated by
+where $a,b,c$ are arbitrary integers and $2(r+g+l-t)+\a+\b+\gamma+\g'-\b'-\a'=0$.
+The exponents of odd operators are equal to $0$ or $1$, since they have null square.
+As for $G$-invariant differential operators on $\cM$, we have the following description.